gernest/resingo/README.md

 ## Design philosophy

 #### Naming convention
-The library covers different componets of the resin serive namely  `device`, `application`, `os` ,`environment` and `keys`.
+The library covers different componets of the resin service namely  `device`, `application`, `os` ,`environment` and `keys`.

 Due to the nature of this lirary to use functions rather than attach methods to